-The Minnesota Exchange IT System will be an independent application that is comprised of modular components that will integrate with other supporting systems.
-This infrastructure is supported by members of the Minnesota Information Technology Services (MN.IT services).
+The Minnesota Exchange IT System Solution will be an independent application that is comprised of modular components that will integrate with other supporting systems.
+The Solution will be hosted on infrastructure supported by members of the Minnesota Information Technology Services (MN.IT services).
 The same staff is engaged in activities to supplement the current infrastructure with additional components that will be needed by the proposed Exchange solution.
 This infrastructure supplement is part of the update to the Gap Analysis.